 The name itself was derived from the Japanese word Ju which means gentle or yielding, and Jutsu means a technique or art.
 The technique of manipulating the opponent is through the use of a gentle and smart approach.
 The idea is to study the opponent’s force and redirect it against them.
 This allows a smaller martial artist to defeat a much larger opponent.

-Over the years of refining this practice, Jiu-Jitsu masters utilized various concepts such as using angles to minimize the impact of strikes, or the fact that punching somebody larger then could possibly cause more damage to yourself then your opponent.
+Over the years of refining this practice, Jiu-Jitsu masters utilized various concepts such as using angles to minimize the impact of strikes, or the fact that punching somebody larger could possibly cause more damage to yourself than your opponent.
 They took this knowledge and created an ecosphere of defense, grappling, and submission techniques which minimized harm to the practitioner.

 A prime example of the mind being the strongest tool we have.